Do you know road safety rules?

 You can’t honk your horn for no reason

 The only valid reason to honk your horn is when there’s a traffic or safety concern.
-And no, road rage doesn’t count.
+So, take a deep breath and resist the urge to honk next time road rage gets the better of you.4

-In NSW, you can’t splash mud on people waiting for the bus
+You can’t splash mud on people waiting for the bus in New South Wales

 Fog lights can only be used in fog conditions